-I am accountable for partnering with people of color as I seek to dismantle racism.
+I am responsible for partnering with people of color as I seek to dismantle racism.
 I recognize that people with racial privilege cannot do antiracism work without accountability to people of color, and I strive to develop meaningful partnerships, listen deeply, welcome consultation and critique, and solicit and receive feedback.

-I am accountable for doing the necessary work within my own racial group to dismantle racism.
+I am responsible for doing the necessary work within my own racial group to dismantle racism.
 Research shows that we are most receptive to messages from same-race peers, particularly when it comes to information about racial identity and racism.
 I am committed to bringing more white people into antiracism work and doing my best to prepare them to participate in ways that are effective and accountable.

-I am accountable for doing more than just training other people.
+I am responsible for doing more than just training other people.
 I engage in constant self-analysis and continued education about my own privileges and my role in antiracism work through both formal and self-education.
 I regularly reflect on and revise my own antiracist commitments.

-I am accountable for engaging in regular and rigorous unpaid labor for antiracism.
+I am responsible for engaging in regular and rigorous unpaid labor for antiracism.
 I spend my time, energy, and money on antiracist organizing as an effort to counterbalance the unpaid labor and resources expended by people and communities of color who lead this movement.
 Unpaid work is required by people with racial privilege who are committed to dismantling racial oppression.